 Spring 1999: The Brides and Widows collection.
 A runway-spanning bridal hat that required four attendants, each of them carrying bamboo poles in Spring 1999 ( the previous year) was phenomenally topped by this year’s show.
 It included models removing one dress, only to reveal another, and then another.
 “Behind the wedding dress there must be many stories.”

-Fall 2002: Sports meet couture meets military drab.
-Is this what inspired the Instagram ‘baddie’, donning a cap and long tailored coat, trend?
+Fall 2002: Sports meets couture meets military drab.
+Is this what inspired the Instagram baddie trend which consists of donning a cap and a long, tailored coat?

 Spring 2005: While the first look is reminiscent of a mad-scientist turned bohemian chic, the collection also dips into both bodices and baggy pantsuits.

 Spring 2006 Menswear: All-American baseball is a tremendous motif- accompanied by little-leaguers (child models in baseball getups).